23. aug. 2018

 So if you ask your friend a week later: ‘Hey, have you figured out the sacrifice thing in Hebrews,’ he would answer: ‘Yes, I have.
 It is a man presenting blood of bulls and goats inside a tent-sanctuary once a year.
 It makes perfect sense.
 Blood is a forceful means of purification and atonement in many religions.’

-If you ask him how the priest got the blood, your friend would answer: ‘I don’t know.
-The text never says.
-It only mentions some dead bodies once (13:11).
-Hebrews does not seem any more interested in the death of the animals than we are when we eat at McDonald’s.
+Hebrews in fact does not seem any more interested in the death of the animals than we are when we eat at McDonald’s.
 To us it is all about getting food.
 Similarly, in Hebrews it is all about presenting blood.’

 You start thinking that Hebrews could have done better.
 Also Hebrews seems to have left out a whole lot from the material in Leviticus.
 And it is true that Hebrews is strangely selective, but it is for a good reason.
 Hebrews is creating an analogy between the high priest he finds in the Torah and Jesus, the superior high priest, and he selects only the details he needs to communicate the good news of Jesus’ priestly ministry and sacrifice.